mstocco/mariostoc.co/content/traininglog/20200920-ironman2021-49weeksout.md

 Ride 2:00.
 Flatter roads.
 Road or TT bike.
 Whatever sounds more fun.

 ### NOTES
-Total Time: **0 minutes**
+Total Time: **105 minutes**

 I had a good sleep last night and it is house chores until the rain stops...

-And after giving up on a hourly weather forcast that was wrong _all day_, I headed out to the garage, put on the NFL Network on the TV and pedalled the TT bike on the rollers until the odometer read _"40 km"_.
+And after giving up on an hourly weather forcast that was wrong _all day_, I headed out to the garage, put on the NFL Network on the TV and pedalled the TT bike on the rollers until the odometer read _"40 km"_.
 I mixed a strong solution of Gatorade